Aquarius AMM: Token Address Migration Limitations and Mitigation Strategy

 3.2 Manual Withdrawal and Redeployment of Liquidity

-3.3 Migration Assistance via Contract
+3.3 Migration Assistance via Smart Contracts

-Automatically withdraw liquidity from the old pool on behalf of the user.
+Automatically withdraws liquidity from the old pool.

 Example Pseudo-code for Migration Contract:

-3.4 Timely Communication with Token Issuers
+3.4 Coordination with Token Issuers

 4. Recommendations for Liquidity Providers (LPs)